open-rsx/rsb-manual/examples-basic.rst

       :cpp:member:`rsb::patterns::LocalServer::registerMethod` method
       (see line 23).
 Callback classes are derived from :cpp:class:`rsb::patterns::Server::Callback` (with template
-      arguments specifying the request and reply :term:`data type` s) and override the
+      arguments specifying the request and reply :term:`data types
+      <data type>`) and override the
       :cpp:member:`rsb::patterns::Server::Callback::call` method (see
       lines 8 to 14).